Enjoy sex like you used to

 Medications

-We’d love to tell you that there’s a medication that strengthens your pelvic floor muscles, but sadly, that’s not the case.
+We’d love to tell you that there’s a medication that strengthens weak pelvic floor muscles, but sadly, that’s not the case.

-With that said, there are some common medications that can improve the symptoms of pelvic floor dysfunction.
+With that said, some common medications can improve the symptoms of pelvic floor dysfunction.
 Depending on your symptoms, you may have a few different treatment options.

 For urinary incontinence, a healthcare provider may prescribe: